ilastik/ilastik.github.io/documentation/counting/counting.md

-## Exporting results
+## 4. Exporting results
-Possible to save the regressor
-Will be loaded again, can do prediction directly if parameters and labels untouched Can also save prediction itself
+Possible to save the regressor.
+Will be loaded again, can do prediction directly if parameters and labels untouched Can also save prediction itself.
 If you want to export the results for a single image, use exportLayerDialog.

-##Batch prediction
+## 5. Batch Processing
 For large-scale prediction, first train regressor, then add input images, then press export all.

-## Algorithm references
+## 6. References